biocross/Librarian/README.md

 ```console
 $ librarian submit <pathToFile> [options]
 ```
-The `pathToFile` must be te full path to the `IPA` or `APK` file.
+The `pathToFile` must be the full path to the `IPA` or `APK` file.
 Example: `/Users/jenkins/MyApp.ipa`, and should be accessible by Librarian.

 You can pass in the following additional options along with the path of the build file.